juharris/code-reviewer/README.md

 # code-reviewer
 This project allows developers to automatically review pull requests in Azure DevOps using mostly regular expression based checks and actions that can be easily customized in a YAML configuration file.

+The script can be configured to run in a loop and wait a certain amount of time between each run.

 ## Examples:
 * Require a reviewer based on the title of a pull request.
 * Ensure that the title of a pull request matches a pattern such as starting with `[tags]`.